shourovys/react-starter/docs/task.md/fix-critical-verification-issues-sprint-backlog.md

 **Tasks:**

-- [ ] Run `yarn audit` to check for vulnerabilities
+- [x] Run `yarn audit` to check for vulnerabilities
-- [ ] Address any critical security issues
+- [x] Address any critical security issues
-- [ ] Update dependencies if needed
+- [x] Update dependencies if needed
-- [ ] Document security baseline
+- [x] Document security baseline

 **Verification:**

-- [ ] No critical security vulnerabilities
+- [x] No critical security vulnerabilities
-- [ ] All dependencies are up to date
+- [x] All dependencies are up to date
-- [ ] Security audit passes
+- [x] Security audit passes

+**Status:** ✅ **COMPLETED** - Security audit completed successfully!
+No security vulnerabilities found, all dependencies are current, and comprehensive security audit passed with zero issues detected.

 ---